AgOpenGPS-Official/AgOpenGPS-Documentation/content/hardware/Other-components/teensy-4.1.md

 ![image](../../img/teensy-ethernet-controller.png)

-You'll need some long 2mm pitch headers to connect Teensy ethernet pinholes to the connector on your PCB.
+You'll need some long 2mm pitch headers (part MTMM-103-10-T-D-355-ND work well for this) to connect Teensy ethernet pinholes to the connector on your PCB.
 Get the board itself with pins if you want to skip the soldering, but the soldering is pretty easy.

 If you can't find long pins, put a header on underside of Teensy (the same component as already on the standard AIO board), and use standard length pins.

 **You MUST solder those pins**